 He was imprisoned first at Camp O'Donnell, north of Manila.

 Two months later, he was transferred to a camp at Cabanatuan.
-Finally, in October, he was among 1000 prisoners judged fit to work; they were moved to a lumber camp on Mindanao to engage in manual labor.
+Finally, in October, he was among 1000 prisoners judged fit to work; they were moved to a lumber camp on Mindanao to engage in manual labour.

 Grashio and his squadron commander, Lieutenant Ed Dyess, eight other Americans, and two Filipinos escaped from a work camp in Davao Region, the Philippines into the jungle on Sunday, April 4, 1943.
 One of the other Americans was USMC Lt. who had organized the escape.
 After wandering for three days in the swamp, they contacted a band of Filipino guerrillas.